 On the heels of guitar player & vocalist ‘Fat Dave’ Johnston’s previous band ‘The Fuzz Kings’ winding down, Dave figured it was time to turn up the heat on some musical conversations he’d had with bass player, Jayson Aschenmeier… and with a recent conversation with drummer, Adam Stark in mind about ‘on stage reckless abandon‘ in mind, it was time to make some introductions.

 The formation of The Confusionaires was inevitable.

-Since then, The Confusionaires have focused heavily on their live performances throughout Western Canada, and their impact has been assisted by their independently released debut album “Make A Little Mess” (June 2018), and the release of their sophomore album “From The Headache To The Heartache” (February 2020).
+Since then, The Confusionaires have focused heavily on their live performances throughout Western Canada, and their impact has been assisted by their independently released debut album “Make A Little Mess” (June 2018), and the release of their sophomore album “From The Headache To The Heartache” (February 2020) which has garnered high praise in Alberta.
 With an energetic mixture of original music and renditions of classic songs, The Confusionaires have created a stir in the music community that has prompted them to set their sights higher, tour more, write more, and record more.